Whitewater to Wine: A Multi-Day Indulgence Trip with Boudreaux Cellars

 Day 2: After breakfast, we will get on the river, and shortly thereafter we will pull over to scout White Horse Rapid.
 It will only be about 3 miles down to lower Whitehorse camp, where we will camp for the evening.
 After lunch, a few of the guides will hike up to the flagpole.
 It’s a challenge by choice activity.
 Guest can choose to go on the hike or hang out and relax at camp.
 This night we will host a “guess who’s coming to dinner” evening where everyone comes dressed up in costume to an over the top fancy dinner complete with white tablecloths, candles, a red carpet, and fun music so doesn't forget to pack a costume!
 Don't be afraid to get creative!

 Day 3: Wake up and have breakfast at Lower Whitehorse Camp.
 After packing up camp we will have lunch before taking off downstream.
-From there we have another 10 miles down the Buckskin Mary camp where we will have our last night of food and wine pairing accompanied by music and campfire afterwards.
+From there we have another 10 miles down the Buckskin Mary camp where we will have our last night of food and wine pairing accompanied by good music.

-Day 4: After breakfast, we will get all packed up and get into all of our river gear and raft down through Boxcar and Wapinitia rapids.
-Our final day will consist of 12 river miles before ending at our lunch in Maupin, Oregon.
+Day 4: After breakfast we will get all packed up and get into all of our river gear and raft down through Boxcar and Wapinitia rapids.
+Our final day will consist of 12 river miles before ending in for lunch in Maupin, Oregon.

-Cost per person: $949 before December 1st, 2016, $999 after December 1st, 2016. .
-Costs include all food from breakfast on Day 1 through Lunch Day 4, 4 river guides, the wine maker, group equipment, dry bags, sleeping cots, shuttle from Maupin to Warm Springs (transportation downriver via raft will put us back at the cars on day 4) Personal items, speciality snacks, and transportation to and from Maupin, OR are not included. +21 and older.
-Tents can be rented in advance upon request (supplies are limited).
+Cost per person: $999 per person.
+Costs include all food and wine from breakfast on Day 1 through Lunch Day 4, 4 river guides, the wine makers, group equipment, dry bags, sleeping cots, shuttle from Maupin to Warm Springs (transportation downriver via raft will put us back at the cars on day 4) Personal items, speciality snacks, and transportation to and from Maupin, OR are not included. +21 and older.
+Tents and sleeping cots can be rented in advance upon request (supplies are limited).